keskival/universal-embodiment/README.md

 learning and adapting robotic control models faster than with engineered learning rules, which allows quick adaptation to new or changed embodiments.

+## Main Challenges

+### 1. Data from a living world

+Data is where it all starts.
+How do we collect and refine a lot of multimodal data which represents oceans of agency and intent.

+Some initial sources:
+- Nature documentaries
+- Traffic videos
+- Simulations and synthetic data

+### 2. Real-time high-volume data tokenization

+Embodied data and control signals are asynchronous, real-time and of a very high volume.
+How to handle these, considering the context-length constraints of existing large models.

+- Hierarchical contexts, where higher level contexts are appended only occasionally based on lower level context token streams.
+- Registries where the contexts can read and write long-term data.
+- More modern long-context large model architectures.

+### 3. In-context learning of robotic control

+To support in-context learning of robotic control, we'll need ways to both represent agency and control in multi-modal token sequences, but also something analogous to instruct-tuning (or nowadays instruct training) in LLMs, which allows us to instruct, command, or intervene to the token sequences to direct them towards ego level intents and goals.

+- Multi-modal asynchronous token sequences representing both observations and control signals.
+- Generalist encoding of control signals spanning line level protocols, TCP/IP, protobuf and everything.
+- Intent-encoding the data, so that overriding intents by token level interventions allows controllability.

 ## Reference

 Recursive Self-improvement Suite